 Understanding computer technology is not for the faint of heart.
-After all, computers are complex, mutl-facited, integral, and technological ciper and calculating machines.
+After all, computers are complex, multifaceted, integral, and technological cipher and calculating machines.
 Indeed, to fully understand a computer, you need a computer.
-Yet, there are ways to simplify it and understand computer technology.
+Yet, there are some ways to simplify it and understand computer technology.

-And since a picture is worth 1000 words, the following illustration may be most helpful and you seek to understand your computer.
+And since a picture is worth 1000 words, the following illustration may be most helpful as you seek to understand your computer.

 And then there's input and output.
 And RAM.
 And ROM.
 And CD's.
 And eternet and WiFi.
 Yet it can still be hard to understand my computer.
 Hardware and software.
 Computers are confusing.
 14 inch monitors, 15 inch monitors, 17 inch monitors, 19 inch monitors, then flat screens, and wide screens.